TERMS AND CONDITIONS

 19.8 You represent, warrant and agree that:

-(a) the number of Lots Under Management stated in the Schedule is true and accurate representation of your total Lots Under Management as at the date of this Agreement; and
+(a) the number of Lots Under Management stated in the Contract Proposal is true and accurate representation of your total Lots Under Management as at the date of this Agreement; and

 (b) the number of Lots Under Management reported us on each LUM Review Date is a true and accurate representation of your total Lots Under Management as at that date.